About Anna O. Law

 The Herbert Kurz Chair in Constitutional Rights

-In 2012, I joined the Brooklyn College faculty as the Herbert Kurz Chair in Constitutional Rights—a chair that calls for educating students and the public on the limits and possibilities of the U.S. Constitution’s ability to protect politically powerless minority groups.
+In 2012, I joined the Brooklyn College faculty as the Herbert Kurz Chair in Constitutional Rights—a chair that calls for educating students and the public on the limits and possibilities of the U.S. Constitution’s ability to protect politically disfavored minorities.

-Herbert Kurz, a Brooklyn College alumnus, had a vision for a fairer world that was inspired by his own family’s challenges as targets of injustice.
-Kurz translated that vision into practices at his own insurance firm and beyond by championing social justice and implementing progressive policies like affirmative action well ahead of his time.
+Herbert Kurz, a Brooklyn College alumnus, had a vision for a fairer world that was inspired by his uncle’s firing as a target of injustice during the red scare.
+Kurz translated that vision into practices at his own insurance firm Presidential Life Insurance Co. and beyond by championing social justice and implementing progressive policies like affirmative action well ahead of his time.

-I’ve interpreted those sentiments into three programs that I conceptualized and administer each year.
+I’ve translated those sentiments into three programs that I conceptualized and administer each year.

-• The Kurz Speaker Series brings outside visitors (academics and journalists) to Brooklyn College and also taps the College’s own talented faculty to create events to educate the community on the Constitution.
-The inaugural event was a panel on NYPD’s Stop and Frisk policy and subsequent series have focused on other critical issues, such as school desegregation, LGBTQ equality, U.S. immigration policy, and most recently, an assessment of the phenomenon of “fake news.”
+The Kurz Speaker Series brings outside visitors (academics and journalists) to Brooklyn College and also taps the College’s own talented faculty to create events to educate the community on the Constitution.
+The inaugural event was a panel on NYPD’s Stop and Frisk policy and subsequent series have focused on other critical issues, such as school desegregation, LGBTQ equality, and most recently, inviting Jamelle Bouie to provide a post-inaugural reassessment of the rule of law and US democracy in 2025.

-• In 2020, I will launch the first Kurz Professional Development event.
-The spring event will be a panel aimed at helping faculty struggling to complete their second book—a necessary requirement in many fields for promotion to full professor.
-Because of most departments’ focus on careful and attentive mentoring to junior scholars to get through the tenure process, most faculty members receive little or no guidance on their second book and the promotion process—a factor that disproportionately affects women and people of color.
-For this first event, the Princeton University Press acquisitions editor along with a senior social scientist and a senior humanities scholar (who are on their third books) will visit our campus to illuminate why the second book is difficult and offer strategies to get it done.
+In 2020, I launched the first Kurz Professional Development event.
+The spring event was a panel aimed at helping faculty struggling to complete their second book—a necessary requirement in many fields for promotion to Full Professor.
+While most departments rightfully focus on careful and attentive mentoring to junior scholars to get through the tenure process, many faculty members receive little or no guidance on their second book and promotion process—a factor that disproportionately affects women and people of color who take longer to advance.
+For this first event, the Princeton University Press acquisitions editor along with a senior social scientist and a senior humanities scholar visited Brooklyn College to illuminate why the second book is difficult and offer strategies to get it done.